-Running is a contact sport, yet running injuries and accidents still happen.
-Besides muscle cramps and scrapes, few risks can take a person out of the game.
+Generally speaking, running isn’t a contact sport and normally doesn’t top the list of dangerous sporting activities.
+And yet, running injuries and accidents do happen.
+Besides muscle cramps and scrapes, there are a number of risks which can take a person out of the game.

-While injuries are common for runners, most can be preventable with proper care and prevention.
+While running injuries are not uncommon, most are preventable with proper care and planning, and many are easily treatable with a little first aid know how.
 Read on to learn first aid for running injuries.

 Common Running Injuries

 According to Sports Medicine Australia, about 70% of recreational and competitive runners will experience injuries every year.
-Roughly half of these incidents are damage to the knee, followed by foot and ankle injuries, lower leg, and the hip or pelvis area.
+Roughly half of these incidents are damage to the knee, followed by foot and ankle injuries, lower leg injuries, and damage to the hip or pelvis area.

 Runners are also likely to suffer from back and groin injuries.